 Lemurs share many traits with other primates: They have relatively big brains, grasping hands, fingernails, and forward-facing eyes.
 They’re generally social, invest heavily in offspring, and live long lives.
 They also have traits that are unusual among primates, like a toothcomb, a grooming claw, and eyes that are not fully encased in bone.
 Lemurs more often give birth to twins or litters, rely on scent marking, and represent an exceptional wealth of nocturnal and folivorous species.

 All in all, there are 108 recognized lemur species in Madagascar that belong to 15 genera in 5 phylogenetic families.
 In addition, there are at least 17 lemur species that have gone extinct in Madagascar, including many giant lemurs that once roamed the great red island.
-We invite you to check out the DLC’s Division of Fossil Primates to learn more about these lost cousins of today’s lemurs.
+We invite you to check out the DLC Museum of Natural History to learn more about these lost cousins of today’s lemurs.

 What types of research happen at the DLC?

 The Duke Lemur Center hosts an array of research projects spanning diverse fields of study.
 In particular, the DLC provides opportunity for observational and experimental research under ecologically relevant and controlled settings.
 Because all DLC research is minimally invasive and non-harmful to the animals, an extensive and curated specimen BioBank enables projects that cannot be performed with our living collection.
-In addition, the Division of Fossil Primates houses more than 35,000 fossils and subfossils that are available for study.
+In addition, the DLC Museum of Natural History houses more than 35,000 fossils and subfossils that are available for study.

 The DLC has two research themes, occurring on-site and in Madagascar, that are spearheaded by DLC staff scientists: hibernation and the gut microbiome.
 Other research projects are led by external researchers, including students, postdoctoral fellows, and faculty across the globe.
 We welcome new researchers and new projects.
 If you are interested in researching at the DLC, please see our information for external researchers.